oslabs-beta/Manifest/README.md

 <h2>Getting Started</h2>

-Getting started with Dockery can be done in 3 simple steps
+Getting started with Dockery can be done in 4 simple steps:

 1. Fork and clone this repository to your local machine
 2. Build your docker image: